top of page

 Fostering community connections

 We bring together residents from diverse backgrounds, genders, ages, and community roles, aiming to create opportunities for meaningful engagement.
-Our goal is to unite like-minded individuals who are dedicated to contributing their time and energy to safeguarding the island's natural resourses.
+Our goal is to unite like-minded individuals who are dedicated to contributing their time and energy to safeguarding the island's natural resources.
+And yeah, they have fun too.

 Tres Palmas Citizen Science program logo by Isla Mar